Asabeneh/30-Days-Of-React/01_Day_JavaScript_Refresher/01_javascript_refresher.md

 #### Class methods

-The constructor inside a class is a builtin function which allow us to create a blueprint for the object.
+The constructor inside a class is a bulitin function which allows us to create a blueprint for the object.
 In a class we can create class methods.
 Methods are JavaScript functions inside the class.
 Let us create some class methods.

 ```js
 class Person {